Looking for something? Search Away?

 Pros: Highly adjustable for light and ventilation, modern look.

-Cons: Can be pricey, requires a certain level of maintenance for the moving parts.
+Cons: Can be pricey, and requires a certain level of maintenance for the moving parts.

 4. Thatched Roofing – For the Tropical Vibes